pacak/bpaf/README.md

     [`complete`][__link16] to autocomplete argument values

-3. Depending on your shell generate appropriate completion file and place it to whereever your shell is going to look for it, name of the file should correspond in some way to name of your program.
-Consult manual for your shell for the location and named conventions:
+3. Depending on your shell, it generates the appropriate completion file and place it to wherever your shell is going to look for it.
+The name of the file should correspond in some way to name of your program.
+Consult the manual for your shell for the location and named conventions:

 	 1. **bash**
 		```console